-The financial statements were authorised for issue on 27 September 2013 by the directors of the company.
+The financial statements were authorised for issue on 29 September 2014 by the directors of the company.

-1 BASIS OF PREPARATION
+BASIS OF PREPARATION

-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.
-The Group is a for-profit entity for financial reporting purposes under the Australian Accounting Standards.
+These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board and International Financial Reporting Standards as issued by the International Accounting Standards Board.
+The Group is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
+Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.